Our paper on physics education was accepted:

-I’m an associate professor (by special appointment) in charge of physics on the G30 CBCMP (chemistry-biology combined major program), teaching freshers/sophomore physics to international students at Osaka University.
+I’m an associate professor in charge of physics on the CBCMP (chemistry-biology combined major program), teaching an international bunch of 1st-2nd year students at Osaka University.
 (For a link to other staff members on the CBCMP see CBCMP Faculty.)

 My research interests were quite broad, but as I seem to have less and less time my interests are focusing on quantum particle creation under external field conditions.
 Examples in cavity QED are the dynamical Casimir effect (DCE), while in curved spacetime particle creation (Hawking radiation) from black holes or that during inflation via reheating/preheating.
 I’m also interested in black hole quasinormal modes, particularly relating to developing new techniques to evaluate them (for more about my research interests click here and also see my publications list).

 More about me

-I am from Surbiton, Surrey, England, and after my M.Sci. at St. Andrews (Scotland) and my PhD at Newcastle University, I moved to Japan in 2001 as a JSPS foreign research fellow at Osaka University.
+I am from Surrey, England; and after my M.Sci. at St. Andrews (Scotland) and my PhD at Newcastle University, I moved to Japan in 2001 as a JSPS foreign research fellow at Osaka University.
 In 2003 I became a 21COE researcher at Kyoto University and then in 2005 a lecturer at Ritsumeikan University.
 I have been an adjunct associate professor, at Osaka University, since May 2010.